How to add more solar panels

 Incentive Programs

-You may not be eligible to receive the same incentives, such as rebates or tax credits, if you add additional panels to your system.
-Some incentives are only used once per property or one per individual.
+It’s possible you won’t be eligible to receive the same incentives, such as tax credits or rebates, in the event that you add more modules to your existing system.
+Certain incentives can only be used once per property or per individual.

 Performance-based-incentives (PBIs) can be a bit complicated when it comes to add-on projects.
-The amounts of incentives are determined by how much electricity the system generates.
-This can cause some problems in the event that you are using a brand newly installed or improved inverter.
-You will need to re-file the interconnection application.
+The amount of incentive is dependent on the amount of power your system produces.
+This may cause issues when you own a newly installed or improved inverter.
+It’s necessary to file the interconnection application.

 How much does it cost to expand an existing solar array?